VijethPereira/JavaScript-Learning/README.md

 # JavaScript-Learning
-demo repo to save the learning in git
+demo repo to save the javascript programming learning in git